the <div> html tagWebsites by Mark - 7 Woodrush gardens, Carterton, Oxfordshire. OX18 1JE

 <div>Some div text</div> – basic usage example.

-<div id=”header>Some div text</div> – Division which is styled by the id header.
+<div id=”header”>Some div text</div> – Division which is styled by the id header.

-<div class=”headerclass”> Some div text </div> – Division which is styled by the class headerclass.
+<div class=”header”> Some div text </div> – Division which is styled by the class header.

-<div id =”header” class=”headerclass”> Some div text </div> – Division which is styled by the class headerclass and the id header.
+<div id =”header” class=”header”> Some div text </div> – Division which is styled by the class header and the id header.

-<div style="color:#F00">Some div text</div> – Division which has a custom colour of red.
+<div style=”color:#F00;”>Some div text</div> – Division which has a custom colour of red.

 <div dir="rtl">Some div text</div> – Division where the text reads from right to left.